Intellectual Property Management

 B. Trade Secret

-The company’s trade secrets are based on a strong foundation of corporate competitiveness that include cost advantages, technology leadership, quality manufacturing service, and the establishment of smart factories and customer trust.
-To meet the requirements for adequate trade secret protection, ASE puts in place a system of measures including information security systems, employee education and training, and systematic management.
-Where appropriate, the company will enforce applicable laws and regulations on trade secret to prevent improper use, leakage or misappropriation of company’s proprietary assets by others in order to ensure that ASE’s investments, rights and interests are duly protected.
+ASE’s trade secrets are based on a strong foundation of corporate competitiveness that include cost advantages, technology leadership, quality manufacturing service, and the establishment of smart factories and customer trust.
+ASE adopts secrecy policy and management measures in accordance with laws and regulations on trade secret protection, puts in place a system of measures including information security systems, employee education and on-the-job training, and systematic management, and takes management-oriented approaches to continuously implement and improve those measures, effectively protecting ASE’s trade secret.
+Where it is necessary, ASE will timely enforce applicable laws and regulations on trade secret to prevent improper use, leakage or misappropriation of ASE’s proprietary assets by others in order to ensure that ASE’s investments, rights and interests are duly protected.

-ASE has registered several trademarks that enable the company to distinguish its products and services from the competition or other products/services of its kind.
+ASE has registered several trademarks to distinguish the exclusive products and services of ASE from the similar products/services of others.
 The granted trademarks highlight the quality and uniqueness of ASE’s products and services, and help to effectively market the ASE brand name.
-ASE may claim its legitimate trademark rights against any other similar marks that are improperly used to cause confusion to customers or consumers, so as to protect the company’s goodwill and market share.
+ASE may claim its legitimate trademark rights against any other similar marks that are improperly used to cause confusion to customers or consumers, so as to protect ASE’s goodwill and market share.

 IP Risk Management

-ASE has applied and registered several trademarks in Taiwan, the United States, China and the EU are registered trademarks in Taiwan.
+ASE has applied and registered several trademarks in Taiwan, the United States, China and the EU.
 The following trademarks are registered in Taiwan.
 This is a non-exclusive list of ASE’s trademarks and any name, service mark or logo that has been used for or incorporated into ASE’s services but not specified in the foregoing list shall not constitute a waiver of ASE’s trademark or other intellectual property rights over that name or logo.

-In terms of trade secrets management, ASE carries out annual on-line training for all employees and continues to direct them to secure confidential information.
-ASE has enhanced the resignation process by establishing a mechanism for Legal department to interview with employee who will resign and alert such employee to continue to fulfill confidentiality obligations after the resignation, reducing the risks of information leakage.
+In terms of trade secrets management, ASE carries out annual on-line training for all employees, continues to direct them to secure confidential information and foster subject-specific course and propaganda of non-infringement of IP for R&D departments, enhancing protection of ASE’s trade secret and preventing the risk of infringement.
+ASE implements an interview mechanism in the employee resignation process for Legal department to interview with employee who will resign and alert such employee to continue to fulfill confidentiality obligations after the resignation, reducing the risks of information leakage.
 ASE and its affiliates collaborate to develop group corporate strategy for protecting critical technologies that effect industry leadership and adopt unified management guidance to continue to maintain ASE’s competitiveness and protect the best interests of shareholder.
+In order to improve business secret management, ASE promotes the establishment of a business secret registration and management system, coupled with a complete confidentiality policy, to comprehensively protect the company's core competitive advantages.

-At least once a year, the ASE management team reports to the Board of Directors on the progress of the IP management plan and implementation, and sets forth improvement measures based on the Board’s recommendations.
-The most recent reporting date is October 15, 2021.
+At least once a year, the foregoing IP management plan and implementation status are reported to the Board of Directors and the improvement measures are proposed in response to the Board’s recommendations.
+The last reporting date was October 12, 2023.